PracticalAstronomyCrew/knowledgebase/docs/source/pm/p16-properties-comet.rst

 Can you answer these questions with your work?

-    * Q1: Can you prove that the comet is not just a point source? but actually a comet?
+    * Q1: Can you prove that the comet is not just a point source but actually a comet?
     * Q2: Do you see any teltale signs of the object being a comet?
 Where and what are these?
     * Q3: Did you observe any variability over time?
-    * Q4: Is the comet just reflecting sunlight? or is any portion of sunlight being absorbed?
+    * Q4: Is the comet only reflecting sunlight or is any portion of sunlight also being absorbed?

 Presenting your results:
 ^^^^^^^^^^^^^^^^^^^^^^^^